centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 curl -X GET -H 'accept: application/json' -H 'x-canopsis-authkey: <canopsis-auth-token>' '<https_canopsis_host_url>:<canopsis_port><canopsis_pbehavior-reasons>'
 ```

-> Replace all the *`<xxxx>`* inside the above command with the correct value for authentification and Canopsis host.
+> Replace all the *`<xxxx>`* inside the above command with the correct values for authentication to the Canopsis host.
 > For others, their default values defined in the connector are canopsis_port:443 and canopsis_pbehavior-reasons:/api/v4/pbehavior-reasons

-3. Check if command returns a data structure of this form:
+3. Check if the command returns a data structure of this form:
 ```json
    "data":[
       {